vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

     > **Tip**: To reformat the pasted text in Visual Studio Code, press **SHIFT + ALT + F**, or press **F1** to open the command palette and search for **Format Document**.

-1. Locate the `// INSERT using statements below here` comment.
+1. Locate the `// INSERT using statements below here` comment, and then position the cursor on a blank line below the comment.

 1. To specify the namespaces that the application code will be using, enter the following code: